offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 Library Functions/Strings/String View_TOPIC
 ```

-String streams are equivalent to Java's `ByteArrayInputStream` / `StringReader` and `ByteArrayOutputStream` / `StringWriter`.
+String streams are similar to Java's `ByteArrayInputStream` / `StringReader` and `ByteArrayOutputStream` / `StringWriter`.
 The underlying types for string streams are ...

 * `std::basic_istringstream` for input string stream.
 * `std::basic_ostringstream` for output string stream.